 Criteria for accreditation

-You can apply for an accredited award that will appear on your HEAR for each volunteering opportunity you carry out, but opportunities must meet the following criteria:
+Students can apply for an accredited award that will appear on the HEAR for each volunteering opportunity they carry out, but must meet the following criteria:

-- It can be carried out in any place as long as the role involves contributing to an environment, an individual or groups other than, or in addition to, close relatives for the greater good and will in part improve your knowledge, skills and abilities, contributing to your employability and success upon graduation
+- It can be carried out in any place as long as the role involves contributing to an environment, an individual or groups other than (or in addition to) close relatives for the greater good and will in part improve the knowledge, skills and abilities of the student taking part to contribute to their employability and success upon graduation.